Best 8-Inch Subwoofers: Small But Mighty Speakers That Boost the Bass

 The best subwoofer for cars, trucks, and other vehicles vary in size from 8 to 15 inches.
 Typically, larger subwoofers have louder bass, but that's not always the case.
 A variety of other factors also affect performance, including the sensitivity rating, enclosure type, and power handling.
 An 8-inch subwoofer is usually better than factory, particularly if it's set up for optimal performance.

 This is an important feature because it affects the subwoofer's quality of sound.
-How the sub is enclosed can also impacts performance.
+How the sub is enclosed can also impact performance.
 The best 8-inch subwoofer for a sealed box, for example, will generate the deepest base, while a ported enclosure and bandpass enclosure will permit higher levels of volume.

 Single vs. Dual Voice Coils